sampulsar/stasharr/README.md

 1. **Navigate to [fanDB](https://fansdb.cc/)**.
 2. **Open the userscript extension** in your browser:
-3. **Click Settings** under the stasharr script and fill in your details:
+3. **Click Settings** under the fanarr script and fill in your details:

 ![image](https://github.com/user-attachments/assets/78cff232-a326-4dec-b6f0-058e319cc2e3)